anoopcherian/kernelized_rank_pool/README.md

 Implementation of Kernelized Rank Pooling variants.
 If you use this code, please cite our paper:

- Non-Linear Temporal Subspace Representations for Activity Recognition,
+ <b>Non-Linear Temporal Subspace Representations for Activity Recognition,
- A. Cherian, S. Sra, S. Gould, and R. Hartley, CVPR 2018.
+ A. Cherian, S. Sra, S. Gould, and R. Hartley, CVPR 2018. </b>

  This code implements:
  1. Basic Kernelized Rank Pooling (BKRP) (use algo_type=RBF_WithSlack)